shirdarec/Ukrainian-AI-chatbot-web-app/README.md

 Ensure you have the necessary API keys which will be provided in a secrets.toml file.

+## Running the app

+To run the app, type: streamlit run main.py on your command line
 ## Need Support?

 If you require assistance or have any questions, feel free to reach out to me on X (formerly Twitter) at [@datachaz](https://twitter.com/datachaz) or on the [Streamlit forums](https://discuss.streamlit.io/)!